 ChromaVerb + Plugins

 Another new addition to Logic Pro X is ChromaVerb, a new algorithmic reverb.
-This plugin provides you with 14 neat spaces that showcases how reverb is affecting the audio in a colorful and visual way.
+This plugin provides you with 14 neat spaces that showcase how reverb is affecting the audio in a colorful and visual way.
 Aside from how cool the plugin is, the quality of the reverb is solid.

 Apple also introduced some new EQ plugins that are modeled after the API, Neve, and Pultec hardware in the 1950s to the 1970s: Vintage Graphic EQ, Vintage Tube EQ, and Vintage Console EQ.
 Phat FX is a new plugin that features a nine-module multi-effect and contains an X/Y pad with a multitude of enhancements for your audio, like warmth, crunch, and distortion.